American stayed silent after being shot during nightclub rampage

 Raak said he came within inches of the shooter, who walked along a bench that he was lying underneath.

-Authorities were Monday engaged in an international manhunt for the suspect, who fled the scene after the shooting.

-Police in Istanbul released Monday what they said was an image of the suspect taken from security footage.
+Police in Istanbul released what they said was an image of the suspect taken from security video.

-"Efforts to find the terrorist are continuing," Turkish Interior Minister Suleyman Soylu told reporters Sunday.
-"God willing, he will be caught in a short period of time.
-This was a massacre, a truly inhuman savagery."